eprev/specificity/README.md

 # Specificity [![Build Status](https://travis-ci.org/eprev/specificity.svg?branch=master)](https://travis-ci.org/eprev/specificity) [![NPM Version](https://img.shields.io/npm/v/node-specificity.svg?style=flat)](https://www.npmjs.org/package/node-specificity)

 Explore your CSS through visualization!
-Specificity parses your CSS files and collects information about selectors specificity in profiles.
-You can use `specificiy`’s reports to explore these profiles or write your own.
+Specificity parses your CSS files, collects information about selectors specificity and saves it as profiles.
+You can use different reports to explore these profiles or write your own.

 ## Using